 As vans have a high center of gravity, it is important that weight is properly distributed in the vehicle.
 Heavily loading 15-passenger vans can put excess weight on the left rear tires because of seating configurations.
 This can result in blowouts that can cause the driver to lose control of the vehicle.

 After a serious van accident, the party whose negligence caused the accident may be held accountable for injuries sustained by others.
 Depending on the circumstances, the responsible party may be:

-- Driver of the van - if the driver was distracted, inattentive, speeding, driving aggressively, or otherwise negligent.
+- The driver of the van - if the driver was distracted, inattentive, speeding, driving aggressively, or otherwise negligent.

-- Driver of another vehicle - if the van was involved in a collision caused by the other driver’s negligence.
+- The driver of another vehicle - if the van was involved in a collision caused by the other driver’s negligence.

-- Rental agency from which the van was obtained - if the agency failed to properly inspect and maintain the van, resulting in the accident and injuries.
+- The rental agency from which the van was obtained - if the agency failed to properly inspect and maintain the van, resulting in the accident and injuries.

 Van accidents and rollovers can cause serious injuries or death.
 If you have been hurt or lost a loved one in a van accident in Nebraska, contact Cullan & Cullan LLC as soon as you can.
 We have devoted our practice exclusively to representing injured people.
 Our Omaha car accident attorneys have the skills, background, resources, and record of success you want on your side.
 Call (402) 882-7080 now.